 The validity of the outcome of any research depends, to some extent, on the extent of adequacy of the sample used in the course of the research.
-Monga (2000) stated that the size of sampling error indicates the reliability or precision of the research.
+[13] states that the size of sampling error indicates the reliability or precision of the research.
 According to him, as the sample size increases, the error decreases and hence larger samples are considered more reliable and more representative than smaller samples.
+In view of the fact that representative samples invigorate and accelerate the

-In view of the fact that representative samples invigorate and accelerate the process of research, there is need for researchers' training in the special area of "sample representativeness", According to Bushnell (1990), such training could lead to improved research and accelerated technological innovation.
+In view of the fact that representative samples invigorate and accelerate the process of research, there is need for researchers' training in the special area of "sample representativeness", According to [19], such training could lead to improved research and accelerated technological innovation.